 Marathon makes it easy for architects to help their clients plan for trash compaction and recycling by providing the latest CAD elements for the most popular equipment.

-We were recently contacted by a major brand name outfitter who had just taken possession of a large newly constructed retail store in the Northeast.
+We were recently contacted by a major brand name outfitter who had just taken possession of a large newly constructed retail store.
 They were in a panic as no thought had been given to the trash room size and location.
 It was too small for their volume of waste, and city ordinances prohibited them from having trash receptacles or dumpsters in public view.
-We see this all the time, resulting in huge expenses that could have been easily avoided if the architect would have contacted us or visited our website for help.
-Our team has extensive expertise in equipment selection and layout, and gladly assist architects worldwide.
+We see this all the time, resulting in huge expenses that could have been easily avoided if the architect would have contacted Marathon or visited their website for help.
+The Marathon team has extensive expertise in equipment selection and layout, and is always happy to assist architects for our compactor and baler customers.

 Unlike the two-dimensional drafting drawings from years ago, modern architects rely on Revit files, which provide a realistic 3D look to architectural drawings.
 With Revit files, architects can rotate their drawings, providing customers with a ‘close to actual’ view of what their property will look like.
 More importantly, Revit files allow architects to ‘drag and drop’ the files into their drawings, allowing them to scale and position objects to ensure they fit.
 The drag-and-drop feature also accelerates the drafting processes immeasurably – allowing architects to communicate with clients visually versus merely conceptually.